juju/docs/src/en/clouds-LXD.md

 ## Next steps

-Typically, workload services are deployed on additional models (i.e. other than the initial 'controller' model).
+Typically, workload applications are deployed on additional models (i.e. other than the initial 'controller' model).
 A model named 'default' is added to the controller when it is created for this reason.
 You can also add additional models - see [Adding a model](./models-adding.html).